microsoft/pxt-microbit/docs/reference/radio/write-value-to-serial.md

-# Write Value To Serial
+# write Value To Serial

 > Note: This API has been deprecated!
 Use [write received packet to serial](/reference/radio/write-received-packet-to-serial) instead.